 Direct photometric approaches usually discard points with large photometric residuals and only use points from the static world.
 Instead we can use the large residuals created by moving objects as a cue that such an object might be present.
 Under the assumption that moving objects correspond to contiguous regions of pixels in the first image, we can use a Markov random field / graph-cut to segment it as in the classic approach of Greig et. al..

 It would be nice if we could use this approach directly to find moving objects but there are some problems.

-Large photometric residuals might be caused by things other than objects; reflections, lighting changes, sensor noise and etc. i
+Large photometric residuals might be caused by things other than objects; reflections, lighting changes, sensor noise etc.

 We can deal with differentiating between motion and other sources of large photometric residuals by just trying to estimate a motion for each high-residual region.
 If we can’t get an estimate, we can’t track anyway, and it’s likely this region conforms to some other source of high residual.